gustafsson/backtrace/README.md

 ## How to use this in your own code ##

-The intention is not to build these snippets as a .lib, just include them in your source.
-They depend on the boost library.
+The .pro file for QMAKE builds a static library.
+The project depends on the boost library.

 ## License ##